1 child dead, 7 injured after multi-vehicle crash near Weston

 7SkyForce HD hovered above the scene where a Nissan, an Infiniti and a Chevy Blazer could be seen with heavy damage.

+“Something happened between vehicle one and vehicle two that caused one of those vehicles to lose control and hit the Chevy Blazer that overturned,” said Florida Highway Patrol Lt.
+Alvaro Feola.
+“That collision caused the Blazer to overturn several times going into the southbound lanes.”

-One of the vehicles was rolled over on its side.
-A 9-year-old girl was said to have been ejected from this car and airlifted to Broward Medical Center where she was later pronounced deceased.
+The Chevy SUV that rolled over on its side had seven passengers inside before the crash.
+A 9-year-old girl was said to have been ejected from the SUV and airlifted to Broward Medical Center where she was later pronounced dead.

+“The mom told me that the child, everyone had their seat belt on.
+Obviously we will continue to investigate,” said Feola.

+The 9-year-old girl’s family was said to be traveling from Fort Lauderdale to Bradenton when the crash occurred.

-A 17-year-old girl was also airlifted from the scene while five other victims suffering injuries that were not life-threatening were transported by ground.
+A 17-year-old girl was also airlifted from the scene while six other victims suffering injuries that were not life-threatening were transported by ground.

 One 18-year-old male with serious injuries was also transported by ground to Broward Heath Medical Center.